ABELaboratory/webpage/content/activities/Press_release_gap_analysis_30102023.md

 * a view of the remediation complexity per Thema category;
 * a view of main accessibility issues detected.

 We hope the report will provide you with valuable information and we are at your disposal for any questions or comments.
-Please contact the ABELab Project Core Team using the email contact@abelab.eu.
+Please contact the ABELab Project Core Team using the email contact @ abelab.eu.